 It is funny, with all of the chip brands on the market, not many have ventured anything new and exciting.
 Sure, they mix up the flavor powders they use, but they are still the same old chips.
-But at last, a company has taken a healthier approach to the chip, using REAL ingredients to infuse genuine (and interesting) flavor into every crunchy bite.
-Both their name (don’t expect me to type Food Should Taste Good throughout this entire review) and their chips are a generous mouthful of honest goodness.
-My personal favorite is the Olive, but read on for the play by play…
+But at last, Food Should taste Good has taken a healthier approach to the chip, using REAL ingredients to infuse genuine flavor into every crunchy bite.

 To start with, they use only all natural, non-GMO ingredients.
 Not a single additive or preservative to be found.
 Then they bake and then lightly fry their tortilla chips to get the most crisp without a big dent in the health factor.
 Then there are of course the many flavors:

-Olive – (barely peaking out on the left in the picture above) The slightly sharp flavors of green olives and kalamatas danced on my tongue as I savored these thick and generous tortilla chips.
+The slightly sharp flavors of green olives and kalamatas danced on my tongue as I savored these thick chips.
 The taste was so pure that I literally felt as if I could actually detect the scent of the olives with my tongue.
 Is that possible?
 The overall flavor was bold, yet well-rounded and not too tangy.
 A definite winner!

-Multigrain – (pentagon shapes on the right in the picture above) The Multigrain boasts a very complex taste that is comforting, hearty, and intriguing.
+The Multigrain boasts a very complex taste that is comforting, hearty, and intriguing.
 This chip doesn’t contain a traditional multigrain flavor, as it is gluten-free.
 In fact, I found the seeds (sesame, sunflower, and flax) dominated the scene.
-Oat fiber, brown rice four, and quinoa made up the grain factor, but thye were subtle in flavor, mainly adding bulk to the overall chip.
+Oat fiber, brown rice four, and quinoa made up the grain factor, but they were subtle in flavor.
 Overall, these chips had a pleasant taste and could be thought of as multi-purpose for dipping.

-Sweet Potato – (orangish ovals i the front center of the photo above) I love sweet potato chips, but this was a new experience, a true sweet potato chip – tortilla chip hybrid.
+I love sweet potato chips, but this was a new experience, a true sweet potato chip – tortilla chip hybrid.
 I found them to be lightly salty, lightly sweet, and a lovely marriage.
 Of course, the tortilla chip was still the most assertive one in the relationship.
 The shy sweetness of the sweet potatoes followed the definitive corn crunch and taste.
-I would choose this chip over an ordinary tortilla chip any day! (orangish ovals in the front center of the photo) These had a delicious jalapeno flavor that would be right at home in a big bowl of nachos.
+I would choose this chip over an ordinary tortilla chip any day! (orangish ovals in the front center of the photo above)

+These had a delicious jalapeno flavor that would be right at home in a big bowl of nachos.
 I must admit that I was worried about the heat.
-Luckily, while this chip definitely has that jalapeno warmth (I would describe it as “medium” if we were talking salsas), it didn’t send me running to the kitchen for something to drink!
+Luckily, while this chip definitely has that jalapeno warmth, it didn’t send me running to the kitchen for something to drink!
 While I am not a big jalapeno fan myself, it is hard to find more of a match made in heaven than jalapenos and corn, and they go wonderfully in this bright red chip (colored with beet powder). (the bright red ones in the back of the photo)